-One very powerful form of SEO is to go after the reviews.
+One potent form of SEO is to go after the reviews.

-People seeking your business are very likely to type "reviews" after their search query, such as 29 Prime reviews, because it will allow them to see what others have to say about the business.
-Sites like Yelp and Google+ Business will become a portal for soliciting feedback about the business; increasing your review count will allow the business to rise to the top.
+People seeking your business are very likely to type "reviews" after their search query.
+It will allow them to see what others have to say about the company.
+Sites like Yelp and TripAdvisor are a portal for soliciting feedback about the business.
+Increasing your review count will allow your property to rise to the top.

 Seek the aid of SEO professionals.
-Pricing will vary depending on the strategies to be implemented but it’s a worthwhile investment if you wish to cut back on travel booking websites and keep a larger cut of your customers' stay.
+Pricing will vary depending on the strategies to be implemented.
+It's a worthwhile investment if you wish to cut back on travel booking websites and keep a more significant cut of your customers' stay.

 Join the major social media platforms, create a complete profile, and begin sharing with the community.